Crisis and Disaster Risk Reduction

 This is made possible by two central elements: regular, in-depth risk analyses, even for remote areas, and emergency protocols derived from the same.
 These extensive efforts pay off: Welthungerhilfe (WHH) can prepare both local residents and itself for a coming crisis, take early protective measures and ultimately help more rapidly, precisely, and effectively.
 It is proactive rather than reactive.

-Welthungerhilfe's approach is guided by the principles of early warning and early action.
+WHH's approach is guided by the principles of early warning and early action.
 The most significant risks for a given region are identified and the real threat level is assessed.
-In conjunction with local authorities and other organisations, proactive measures to mitigate the expected crisis or disaster are taken.
+In conjunction with local authorities and other organizations, proactive measures to mitigate the expected crisis or disaster are taken.

-In a project on Madagascar, for example, Welthungerhilfe employees regularly analysed the probability of cyclones.
+In a project on Madagascar, for example, WHH employees regularly analyzed the probability of cyclones.
 Combining modern technology with traditional or local knowledge is useful when it comes to political conflicts and in particular to natural disasters.
-Welthungerhilfe also reviews which type of aid would be most important in event of an emergency – e.g. determining from where and how to get drinking water as well as how to secure and repair existing wells if a tropical storm destroys the water supply infrastructure.
+WHH also reviews which type of aid would be most important in event of an emergency – e.g., determining from where and how to get drinking water as well as how to secure and repair existing wells if a tropical storm destroys the water supply infrastructure.

-With this knowledge, Welthungerhilfe can prepare its reaction to emergencies in advance; “preparedness” is the second pillar of crisis and disaster risk reduction.
+With this knowledge, WHH can prepare its reaction to emergencies in advance; 'preparedness' is the second pillar of crisis and disaster risk reduction.
 These preparations include securing people and infrastructure.
-In terms of the project in the Philippines, for example, this included: building shelter rooms, storing emergency rations and making wells and houses as stormproof as possible.
+In terms of the project in the Philippines, for example, this included: building shelter rooms, storing emergency rations, and making wells and houses as stormproof as possible.